Shopify/polaris/.github/PULL_REQUEST_TEMPLATE.md

 ### WHAT is this pull request doing?

-Before / after screenshots and gifs are appreciated for UI changes
+Before / after screenshots are appreciated for UI changes.
+Include alt text that describes the screenshot.
+Put any gifs inside a `<details>` block.

 ### Playground code